christophhart/hise_documentation/hise-modules/Readme.md

 Behind the scenes (in the module `.xml`-tree) every **HISE Module** is called Processor.
 Each modules has its specific "Type=" attribute, that declares what it "is" and a unique **Processor ID** that identifies the individual module.
 A [script reference](/scripting/scripting-in-hise#module-references) to a module needs a consistent **Processor ID** to point to, so be careful to change the **Processor ID** later on, because it will probably break your references.

-A **right click** on the topbar opens a dialog in which you can copy the Modules `.xml` to the clipboard.
+A **right click** on the topbar of a module opens a dialog in which you can copy the modules `.xml` to the clipboard.
 You can paste it into a ParentProcessor to create a duplicate of it.

-There's also the option to ["create a script reference"](/scripting/scripting-in-hise#module-references) to the Module.
-Paste this into a ScriptProcessors `onInit` Callback to change its attributes with scripting.
+In the dialog you'll also find an option to ["create a script reference"](/scripting/scripting-in-hise#module-references) to the module.
+Paste it into a ScriptProcessors `onInit` callback to access the modules attributes with scripting.

 ### HISE module reference types